danielmrhodes/JANUS/README.md

 Requirements
 ------------------
-- JANUS requires GEANT4 v10.04.02.
-It has not been tested on any other version.
+- JANUS has been tested on both GEANT4 v10.04.02 and v10.07.00.
+It *should* compile on any GEANT version after v10.04.02.
-- In order to unpack, correlate, and histogram the simulation output, a ROOT installation is required.
+- In order to use the file correlator.cc to sort and histogram the simulated data, a ROOT installation is required.

 Running JANUS
 -----------------